GautamDeepak/EMM/EMM_Prac_02.md

 ```

 ![Figure 15.
 Slope map](Prac1/slope.png)
+4. Also check out the docs section where you can find other computations that are available to you under the Google Earth Engine.
+Docs section is your help section, if you are stuck with scripting, make sure to look into the docs tab as well as google search.

 ## 6. Applying a computation to an image
 1. Add a simple computation, for example, a threshold on elevation.
 This computation goes through every pixel to test if the elevation data on that pixel meets the defined threshold.
-The white pixel (True) is where the threshold is met and the dark pixel (False) is where the threshold does not meet.
+In the below figure, the white pixel (True) is where the threshold is met and the dark pixel (False) is where the threshold is not meet.

 ```javascript
 // computation: Terrain that has elevation over 200 m